When you’re thinking of accepting residential aged care, you need to understand what it will cost and what your money is paying for.

 - If you can afford to contribute more toward the cost of your care, you pay the Means-tested fee.

 - You pay for your room with the Accommodation fee.

 - If you’d like more choice and access to extra services, you pay a small fee to cover that cost.

 Aged care providers are required to publish all their fees, from accommodation fees right through to the extra service fees.
 This means you can compare the cost of each provider and the quality of the facility before you make your choice.

 Choosing the right accommodation can be confusing so take your time before you make your choice.
-If you’d like some help to find the ideal place for you, give us a call on 1300 775 870.
-It is a free service created to make choosing the right place a faster and stress-free process.
+If you’d like some help to find the ideal place for you, give us a call on 1300 775 870 or fill out this form and we will get in touch with you.